 The Early-Late Debate: When Should You Be Getting Up?

-In October this year, the Daily Mail published a piece on early-rising women who ‘have it all’.
+The Daily Mail published a piece recently on early-rising women who ‘have it all’.
 These strong, sassy females are ticking all the boxes: a stellar career, a healthy lifestyle and a well-stocked bank account.
 What’s the secret?
 Their four AM wake-up time.

-As the clocks went back this autumn, there were more than a few sighs of relief country-wide.
 As a people, we Britons aren’t the best at rising early.
 37% of us claim they don’t get enough sleep, and the average rise-time clocks in at a tardy 7.12 AM.
+Americans are up and about a bit earlier on average, with most arising by 6:30.

 But if you believe the hype, you’ll know that the superwomen of tomorrow are those who know the far side of the sunrise.
 An early start is associated not only with increased productivity but superior health, happiness and self-fulfillment.
 Think you’ve got what it takes to join the pre-dawn club?
 Read on.